cabal-club/cable/readme.md

-`ttl`          | `varint`           | number of hops remaining `channel_size` | `varint`           | length of the channel in bytes `channel`      | `u8[channel_size]` | channel name as a string of text `updates`      | `varint`           | maximum number of live posts to return
+`ttl`          | `varint`           | number of hops remaining `channel_size` | `varint`           | length of the channel in bytes `channel`      | `u8[channel_size]` | channel name as a string of text `historic`     | `varint`           | set to `1` to receive peer's view of current channel state; `0` to not `updates`      | `varint`           | maximum number of live / future posts to return

 This request expects 0 or more `hash response`s in response, that pertain to posts that describe the current state of the channel.

-(TODO: consider moving me to 'definitions')
-The current state of the channel at a given moment is fully described by:
-- The latest of each user's `post/join` or `post/leave` post to the channel.
-- The latest `post/info` post of each user who is *or was* a member of the channel, even if made while not a member of the channel. (open question)
-- The latest `post/topic` post to channel, made by any user, even if they weren't a member of the channel when they posted it. (open question)
+See "Channel State" under "Definitions" for details on what posts comprise a channel's current state.

-This request expects *all* historic posts that make up the channel state to be returned, followed by up to `updates` number of live posts that further alter this channel's state.
+If `historic` is set to `1`, this request expects *all* historic posts that make up the channel state to be returned, followed by up to `updates` number of live posts that further alter this channel's state.

-Set `updates` to 0 to not receive any live state updates.
+Set `updates` to 0 to not receive any live / future state changes.

-The responses will keep coming until this request is cancelled or until the `updates` limit is reached.
+Responses from a peer will keep coming until
+- this request is cancelled, or
+- `updates` live post hashes are returned (if `updates >= 1`), and
+- all historic hashes are returned (if `historic == 1`)

 ### request channel list (`msg_type=6`)